Beliefs and actions in a new approach to children’s skill development

 4. Develop bigger and better brains through versatile movement experiences at a young age.

-There are too many children today of age 6-7 trying out a sport that don’t have the fundamentals of coordination that are required to learn, enjoy and progress in the sport of their choice with confidence.
+There are too many children today of age 6-7 trying out a sport that doesn’t have the fundamentals of coordination that are required to learn, enjoy and progress in the sport of their choice with confidence.

-Too many kindergarten PE lessons consists of a series of “fun” games that poorly or indirectly develop good skills.
+Too many kindergarten PE lessons consist of a series of “fun” games that poorly or indirectly develop good skills.
 Since it is not believed children can play skillfully at an early age, lessons become time-filler activities.
 The problem is, one could do those “fun” games for years and still never learn fundamental skills to transition into playing sports later on.

-Every healthy child can have the motor skills to learn, play and sample sports by the age of 6-7years, irrelevant of their genetic predisposition.
+Every healthy child can have the motor skills to learn, play and sample sports by the age of 6-7years, irrelevant to their genetic predisposition.
 We strongly believe in development and less in the concept of natural talent, but we also need to take a proactive approach versus a reactive approach.
 Children do not learn skills just by getting older and taller.

 We can’t underestimate how early children start to develop these motor qualities and set healthy lifestyle habits.

-If children can participate and have the skills to participate their learning is accelerated and their confidence builds, both in sports and as a person.
+If children can participate and have the skills to participate in their learning is accelerated and their confidence builds, both in sports and as a person.